kitsune03k/MySQL80_startstop_bat/README.md

 1. Passive_MySQL80

-    Make MySQL80 only starts by user's demand, and make batch files in ~\Documents\Scripts_MySQL80.
+    Make MySQL80 only starts by user's demand, batch files in ~\Documents\Scripts_MySQL80, shortcuts with admin privilege in ~\Desktop

 2. Active_MySQL80